13903282022/hcorp2/terraform-getting-started.md

 Terraform destroys the resources created earlier.

 # Next Steps
-Go to https://learn.hashicorp.com/terraform to see all the Terraform tutorials.
+Go to https://learn.hashicorp.com/terraform to view more Terraform tutorials.